mpanighetti/dnd5e-mote/ch-5-character-options/species/selkie.md

 - _**Senses:**_ Darkvision 60 feet, Blindsight 5 feet (seal form) (**Selkie Skin**)
 - _**Life Span:**_ 70-80 years on average

-As a selkie, you have the following special traits.
+As a selkie, you have these special traits.

 _**Aquatic Fortitude.**_ A life spent traversing the icy ocean depths has given you a hardy resilience.
 You gain Resistance to Cold damage, and While you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.